 Wélandes geweorc.
 Gaéð á wyrd swá hío scel.Beowulf

 Send to Hygelac, if I am taken by battle, | the best of battle-shirts, that protects my brest, | choicest of garments, that is Hrethel’s relic, | Wayland’s work.
 Fate takes its course.

-The second source is the Old-English poem The Lament of Deor, or simply Deor.
-It is part of the tenth-century literary collection known as the Exeter Book or Codex Exoniensis.
+The second source is the Old English poem The Lament of Deor, or simply Deor.
+It is part of the tenth-century literary collection known as the Exeter Book or as the Codex Exoniensis.

 Welund him be wurman, wræces cunnade,

 anhydig eorl, earfoÞa dreag.

 Hæfde him to gesiÞÞe, sorge ond longaÞ,